 It Wasn’t Right

 Sandra usually made Daniel breakfast in bed, but the next day Daniel was up at six, set the kitchen table for breakfast and was in his studio before Sandra and Rachel were awake.
 They knew not to disturb him, they showered and dressed downstairs, ate quietly and left for work, and school, in silence.

 Daniel didn’t notice them go.
 He had a canvas primed and ready on his easel.
 He had traced one of the drawings of Tom into the damp paint.
-He set about laying a full palette on to an A2 sheet of thick white glass which he had stolen from Art School twenty years before.
+He set about laying a full palette on to an A2 sheet of thick white glass.
 The careful process of squeezing the paint out of the tube into small turds on to the pure white glass gave Daniel the opportunity to engage with and relearn each individual colour.

 All the time he was working on Monday, Daniel thought that he was doing well.
 He was in a hurry, but he laid down his paint in a careful, methodical manner.
 He was only working from a line drawing, but he was pleased with the flesh tones.
 His dad’s life-long sun-tan had faded since his strokes, his skin looked dry now, almost transparent.

 By the end of the daylight when Rachel came home from school, Daniel felt that he had built the structure of a good portrait.
 He happily made a curry dinner while Rachel practised her Mozart in her room.
 Before he changed out of his painting clothes he went into the studio to tidy up his mess and clean his brushes.
 It was dark now and the yellow light of the room’s bulbs changed the colours of the painting.
 He was shocked at how weak it now looked.
 He knew that it would look better in the daylight of the next morning.
 He knew that he would be a grumpy arsehole over dinner.